 This Treaty of the World Intellectual Property Organisation aims to facilitate access to published works for persons who are blind, visually impaired or otherwise print disabled.
 The treaty changes national copyright laws to allow authorised entities to share their accessible versions of printed material across national borders with other entities.
-This means, for example, that a printed book or music score made accessible in one country (by making it in large print, braille, audio format, etc.) will be shareable across authorised entities in countries which are parties to the Marrakech Treaty.
+This means, for example, that a printed book or music notes made accessible in one country (by making it in large print, braille, audio format, etc.) will be shareable across authorised entities in countries which are parties to the Marrakech Treaty.
 Authorised entities can be a library, an association or an organisation of persons with disabilities adapting the inaccessible printed material into accessible formats for the benefit of persons with disabilities.

 The EU ratified the Marrakech Treaty on October 2018, and to do so it adopted two European legislation: a Directive setting the legal framework within the EU countries, and a Council decision to set out the conditions with non-EU countries.